 In cases where a director ascertains that the appeal has merit, the director will meet with the instructor to allow the instructor to review her or his grade.
 In unresolved cases, directors may also review the student's work him- or herself and award a new grade.

 In unusual circumstances, the student may request that the Provost review the director's decision.
 The Provost will only review the director's decision if the student feels that the director did not follow the appeals process properly or that the director's decision was based on personal bias.
 The original appeal should not be submitted; instead, a new appeal, outlining the reasons for the super appeal, consistent with these stated guidelines, should be submitted to the Provost within ten (10) business days of the director's notification to the student.
 The Provost will investigate the super appeal and may request a meeting with the student.
 She will then issue a final decision, which cannot be further appealed, within ten (10) business days of the conclusion of her investigation.

 Grades may be challenged only through the end of the semester following the one in which the disputed grade was earned.
 This deadline may be extended only by permission of the Appeals Committee.

-A pass/fail option is available for students for "extra" courses not required for graduation (all electives required for graduation must be taken on a graded basis).
-Degree students are not permitted to audit courses.
-By the end of the add/drop period, interested students must fill out a Pass/Fail Option Application, have it signed by an advisor and the course instructor, and return it to the Registrar.
-No changes either to or from pass/fail grading status are allowed after the add/drop deadline.
+By the end of the add/drop period, interested students must fill out a pass/fail form, have it signed by an advisor and the course instructor and return it to the Registrar.
+No changes either to or from pass/fail grading status will be allowed after the add/drop deadline.
 Pass/fail courses are charged on a regular tuition basis and appear on a student's transcript.
-Students receiving Federal Financial Aid must obtain the approval of the Financial Aid office prior to registering for a course they intend to take Pass/Fail.

 Repetition of Courses